NCEAS/vegbank2/helm/README.md

 ## Step 1: Getting your dump file

 As progress is made, postgres dump files will be created, updated and made available to the team.
-These dump files currently lives in the shared development CephFS folder that's mounted in the `knbvm (test.arcticdata.io)` under `/mnt/ceph/repos/vegbank`.
+These dump files currently live in the shared development CephFS folder that's mounted in the `knbvm (knbvm.nceas.ucsb.edu)` under `/mnt/ceph/repos/vegbank`.

 A dump file is already available for development purposes.
 In production, this process may differ.